ninonagy/todo-app/README.md

 # How to run
 To start, you need to have localhost set up (I prefer MAMP).
-Add files to your host directory and configure 'global.php' depending on your connection parameters.
+Add files to your host directory and configure 'global.php' depending on your connection parameters to be able to connect to MySQL Server.

 ```
 $HOST = "localhost";